 Here’s what our CTO has to say about it:

 “I think the move to apple silicon is a very important and a desperately needed step for the Mac.
 My hopes are that apps will run faster and the Macs less hot with use.
 This should lead to some very significant lifetime increases for the already very well-built and robust macs.
-I was very excited to see that old software build for intel architecture will still run on the new macs.
+I was very excited to see that the old software build for intel architecture will still run on the new macs.
 This is awesome and I can't wait to try it out.”- Colin Wirz (CTO)

 There's a lot to say about the Big Sur update.
 Firstly, MacOS Big Sur’s intuitive new iPadOS-resembling interface seems interesting.